How to Ensure Success at Every Stage of the Vendor Lifecycle

 Before you know where you’re going, you have to know where you are.
 Our study shows that organizations can be anywhere in their TPRM program and process maturity, but we have grouped companies into three (3) broad, non-linear categories:

-• Compliance centric: Companies here have an organizational mandate to address a regulatory requirement that compels them to report on their third parties’ security and privacy postures.
+• Compliance-centric: Companies here have an organizational mandate to address a regulatory requirement that compels them to report on their third parties’ security and privacy postures.
 They have to do it.
 It’s in this category that companies come to realize they need a program, not a project.
-They likely are suffering from manual process or under the weight of a GRC tool that isn’t completely fit for purpose.
+They likely are suffering from manual processes or under the weight of a GRC tool that isn’t completely fit for purpose.

 How does your organization rank in its TPRM process maturity?
 Download the paper for additional criteria to score your placement.